 Suzanne specialises in employment, equality law and partnership.
 She focuses on high level discrimination and whistle-blowing claims, as well as contractual claims and injunctions in the High Court.
-Suzanne regularly acts for blue chip companies, LLPs, law firms, professional service firms and senior executives.
+Suzanne regularly acts for blue chip companies, LLPs, law firms, professional service firms, equity partners, LLP members and senior executives.

 Suzanne’s advocacy is a particular strength, being described recently as "works tirelessly for her clients and is incredible in cross-examination" (Chambers & Partners 2012).